Shaz2ej/course-backend/README.md

 - A [Netlify](https://netlify.com) account
 - A deployed backend API (on Render or similar platform)

+## Deployment to Render

+### Backend Deployment

+1. Create a new Web Service on Render
+2. Connect your repository
+3. Set the following build and start commands:
+   - Build command: `cd server && npm install`
+   - Start command: `cd server && npm start`
+4. Add the required environment variables (see [.env.example](file:///c:/Users/xcore/Downloads/course-admin-panel/.env.example)):
+   - Firebase Admin SDK credentials with properly escaped newlines (`\n`)
+   - Any other required environment variables

+### Frontend Deployment

+1. Create a new Static Site on Render
+2. Connect your repository
+3. Set the following build settings:
+   - Build command: `npm install && npm run build`
+   - Publish directory: `dist`
+4. Add the environment variables:
+   - `REACT_APP_API_URL` = `https://your-backend-service-name.onrender.com/api`

+### Environment Variables for Render

+For proper deployment on Render, make sure to:

+1. Escape newlines in the `FIREBASE_PRIVATE_KEY` as `\n` (double backslash)
+2. Set the correct `REACT_APP_API_URL` to point to your backend service
+3. Use the [render.yaml](file:///c:/Users/xcore/Downloads/course-admin-panel/render.yaml) configuration file for easier deployment

 ### Deployment Steps

 1. Fork this repository to your GitHub account